 Breakfast, brunch and lunch are served on a first come, first served basis only.

 Afternoon teas can be booked, to make an afternoon tea reservation at The Wild Plum, please fill in the form below and click Reserve Now we will contact you to confirm the booking.
 If your booking is for within 48 please call 01423 815320 and we can check availability.

-Afternoon tea bookings are taken Tuesday-Friday at 2.30pm.
+Afternoon tea bookings are taken Tuesday-Thursday at 2.30pm.